 Thank you for helping Alaska Wilderness League advance protections for our public lands and waters in Alaska.
 Below, find how-to guides that will make it easy to host fun educational events that “build the base” of support for wild Alaska.
-Find information and materials to help you table and host presentations and house parties.
+Hosting fun events — both small and large — will help build momentum and expand awareness about the threats to wild Alaska, and show how your friends and family, neighbors and community can help.
+Again, thank you for being a part of the team.

 TABLE FOR WILD ALASKA